Telecom-SudParis/k8s-sdn/README.md

 ```

 ## Create Mininet cluster <a name="dpl-mininet"></a>
+For Windows users, please create a Ubuntu 16 or above VM and follow the instructions for Linux user below.
+You can also reuse the VM in onos-sdn repo.

+### Obsolete
-For Windows users, please download the Mininet VM at this link https://github.com/mininet/openflow-tutorial/wiki/Installing-Required-Software.
+Please download the Mininet VM at this link https://github.com/mininet/openflow-tutorial/wiki/Installing-Required-Software.
 Choose to download the VM as follows
 ```
 ...
 Virtual Machine Image (OVF format, 64-bit, Mininet 2.2.2) (Recommended for most modern hardware and OSes)